GSA/digitalgov.gov/content/events/2019/09/2019-09-18-how-navigate-complex-world-federal-digital-policy.md

 ---
+# View this page at https://digital.gov/event/2019/09/how-navigate-complex-world-federal-digital
+# Learn how to edit our pages at https://workflow.digital.gov
 slug: how-navigate-complex-world-federal-digital-policy
-title: 'How to Navigate the Complex World of Federal Digital Policy'
+title: "How to Navigate the Complex World of Federal Digital Policy"
+deck: ""
-summary: 'Tori Garten will explore the multi-tiered challenge of understanding and governing federal digital policy in a complex and ever-changing digital world&#46;'
+summary: "Tori Garten will explore the multi-tiered challenge of understanding and governing federal digital policy in a complex and ever-changing digital world."
-featured_image:
-  uid:
-  alt: ''
-event_type:
-  - Zoom
-date: 2019-09-18 14:00:00 -0500
-end_date: 2019-09-18 15:00:00 -0500
-event_organizer: DigitalGov University
-host: NIAID
+host: "NIAID"
+event_organizer: "DigitalGov University"
 registration_url: https://www.eventbrite.com/e/how-to-navigate-the-complex-world-of-federal-digital-policy-registration-72160535103
+captions:

+# start date
+date: 2019-09-18 15:00:00 -0500

+# end date
+end_date: 2019-09-18 16:00:00 -0500

+# see all topics at https://digital.gov/topics
+topics:
+  - policy

+# see all authors at https://digital.gov/authors
+authors:
+  - tori-garten

+# YouTube ID
 youtube_id: h9gDpsVoQTI

+# Page weight: controls how this page appears across the site
+# 0 -- hidden
+# 1 -- visible
+weight: 0

+# Make it better ♥
 ---

 Did you know that if you print out all of the federal requirements for digital websites, it is over 2 inches thick (double-sided)?!
 How do you keep up with everything that is out there?
 How do you ensure that your organization is complying and provide accurate advice to stakeholders?